 Prerequisite: CIS1050 or CIS1750 is recommended.
-Corequisites: PAR2042 and PAR2162.Grade "C" or above in sequential paramedic classes.
+Correquisites: PAR2042 and PAR2162.
+Grade "C" or above in sequential paramedic classes.
 Instructor approval required.

-This course is a continuation of the Principles of Paramedic Technology series.
-Content includes: cardiovascular pharmacology, applied cardiac A&P, cardiac pathophysiology, principles of electrocardiography, ECG monitoring & rhythm interpretation, pre-hospital ECG devices and equipment, at-home ECG monitoring, diagnostic 12-lead/15-lead ECG interpretation and application, Right sided/ Posterior ECG interpretation and application, management of typical and atypical ACS presentations, electrocardiogaphic assessment of left ventricular function, defibrillation/ cardioversion, external pacing, management of life-threatening dysrhythmias and current AHA guidelines for ACLS and ECC.
-The course will integrate the theory behind the use of advanced diagnostic and treatment procedures in the management of chronic & acute cardiovascular illness and injury.
+A continuation of the Principles of Paramedic Technology series.
+Content includes: cardiovascular pharmacology, applied cardiac A&P, cardiac pathophysiology, principles of electrocardiography, ECG monitoring & rhythm interpretation, pre-hospital ECG devices and equipment, at-home ECG monitoring, diagnostic 12-lead/ 15-lead ECG interpretation and application, Right sided/ Posterior ECG interpretation and application, management of typical and atypical ACS presentations, electrocardiographic, assessment of left ventricular function, defibrillation/ cardioversion, external pacing, management of life-threatening dysrhythmias and current AHA guidelines for ACLS and ECC.
+Will integrate the theory behind the use of advanced diagnostic and treatment procedures in the management of chronic & acute cardiovascular illness and injury.